aws/sagemaker-python-sdk/src/sagemaker/tensorflow/README.rst

 The following are optional arguments.
 When you create a ``TensorFlow`` object, you can specify these as keyword arguments.

--  ``source_dir (str)`` Path (absolute or relative) to a directory with any other training source code dependencies including the entry point file.
-Structure within this directory will be preserved when training on SageMaker.
+-  ``source_dir (str)`` Single path (absolute or relative) or a list of paths to directories with any other training source code dependencies aside from the entry point file (default: None).
+The structures within this directories are preserved when training on Amazon SageMaker.
 -  ``requirements_file (str)`` Path to a ``requirements.txt`` file.
 The path should be within and relative to ``source_dir``.
 This is a file containing a list of items to be installed using pip install.
 Details on the format can be found in the